-Crises separate the wheat from the chaff they say.
+Crises separate the wheat from the chaff, so they say.
 Not knowing one’s own situation carries risk.
-The narrower the the operational environment, the higher the risk.
+The narrower the operational environment, the higher the risk.

-When cost pressure rises it is an instinctive reaction to analyse cost and start savings programmes.
-Adding urgency and unreliable information the chances to cut the wrong cost can rise significantly.
+When cost pressure rises, it is an instinctive reaction to analyse cost and start savings programmes.
+Adding urgency and unreliable information significantly raises the chances of cutting the wrong costs.
 Being left in the dark leads to mostly random results.
-Having correct data available is certainly not the silver bullet, but chances for correct decisions grow.
-Ultimately, with good information a crisis may develop to become a competitive advantage.
+Having correct data available is certainly not the silver bullet, but the chances for correct decisions grow.
+Ultimately, with good information, a crisis may develop to become a competitive advantage.

-In times of crisis the calls for missed analyses and investments frequently echoes through board rooms.
-If only we had kept searching for and following the “sweet spot”… Dropping ballast and optimisation is important at all times.
+In times of crisis the calls for missed analyses and investments frequently echo through board rooms.
+If only we had kept searching for and following that “sweet spot”… Dropping ballast and optimisation is important at all times.

 Start screening your corporation today!
 I’m ready to assist.